check-spelling-sandbox/materialize/doc/developer/design/20230602_default_privileges.md

 If both `schema_id` and `database_id` are NULL, then the default privilege applies to all objects of a certain type in all databases and schemas.

-`mz_default_privileges` will be pre-populated with certain system default privileges.
+`mz_default_privileges` will be prepopulated with certain system default privileges.
 Currently, the only one is:

 - `(<public-role-id>, NULL, NULL, 'TYPE', <public-role-id>, 'U')`.